There is no easy way to quickly convert a Google Doc into Markdown or HTML using Google’s built-in tools.

-Now go to the menu and follow Add-ons > GD2md-html > Convert.
+Now go to the menu and follow Add-ons > Docs to Markdown > Convert.
 You’ll see a window slide in on the right-hand side of the screen.
 From there, you can choose to convert your document to Markdown or HTML using the handy buttons that say those two things on them.

 Now in the space below those handy buttons, you should see the converted version of your document.
 You’ll probably need to scroll past the how-to advice and conversion notes first.
 Select your text.
 Copy it.
 And now the converted version is yours forever.
 Assuming you remember to paste it wherever it needs to be pasted.